target/lite-for-jdbc/README.md

 }
 ```

-Or if you don't wish to use the `DbConfig` configuration class, a datasource can be constructed directly and injected into the
+Or if you don't wish to use the `DbConfig` configuration class, a dataSource can be constructed directly and injected into the
 `Db` instance.

 ```kotlin